Changissnz/selfinterest/README.md

 analysts to differentiate them from the others as the one solely responsible.
 But the human being is understood by an observer not only through their outward appearance, their from-oneself attribute.
-Human beings have a memory rich due not to the vast storage of the human being, for the human brain's capacity of accurate recollection pales in comparison with that of the metallic determination of digital and electronic computer, due in part to the sways and leanings that produce associative memory.
+Human beings have a memory rich due not to the vast storage of the human brain, for the human brain's capacity of accurate recollection pales in comparison with that of the metallic determination of digital and electronic computers, due in part to the sways and leanings that produce associative memory.
 An individual, past their physical appearance, is one accounted for by other human beings, through the use of accounting and narration.
 One that knows an individual through such things as hearsay